Five steps to securing your identity infrastructure

 Before you begin this checklist, make sure you don't get compromised while you're reading this checklist.
 You first need to protect your privileged accounts.

 Attackers who get control of privileged accounts can do tremendous damage, so it's critical to protect these accounts first.
-Enable and require Azure Multi-Factor Authentication (MFA) for all administrators in your organization using Azure AD Security Defaults or Conditional Access.
+Enable and require Azure AD Multi-Factor Authentication (MFA) for all administrators in your organization using Azure AD Security Defaults or Conditional Access.
 If you haven't implemented MFA, do it now!
 It's that important.

 All set?
 Let's get started on the checklist.